-Joint Stock Company "Deutsche Bank DBU" (hereinafter referred to as the Bank) is a part of a bank group under foreign control.
+Joint Stock Company "Deutsche Bank DBU" (hereinafter referred to as "the Bank") is a part of a bank group under foreign control.
 All shares in the Bank (100%) are owned by Deutsche Bank AG, a corporation established and operating in accordance with the laws of the Federal Republic of Germany.
 Deutsche Bank AG is a direct parent company of the Bank and its ultimate controlling party.
 The Bank has not bought or sold any shares during the year.
-Shareholder is not limited to take part and vote on shareholder's meetings.
+The shareholder has no restrictions on participation and voting rights at the general meeting.

 The Bank has an office in Kyiv, Ukraine.
-As of 31 December 2023, the Bank employed 34 employees, of which 19 men and 15 women.
+As of 31 December 2024, the Bank employed 34 employees, including 19 men and 15 women.